(Edgar Fouche’s TR-3B – – pure science fiction – – there has never been any single, credible photo of a TR-3B)

 (another rendition of TR-3A Black Manta)

-The U.S. Air Force has never built any humongous triangular aircraft or boomerang-shaped craft (such as a mile wide or long) that can hover silently or maneuver as slow as 15 miles per hour in the sky.
+The U.S. Air Force has never built any humongous triangular aircraft or boomerang-shaped craft (such as three times the size of a football field) that can hover absolutely silently or maneuver as slow as 15 miles per hour in the sky.
 Absolutely not.
 It’s pure science fiction.

 In fact there is not a single credible photo of any humongous flying triangular craft (whether ours or from elsewhere) so far.